The 2020 Tennessee Star Constitution Bee is open for registration!

 “We are looking for 10 public school teachers, five private school teachers, and five home school parents to join our Educational Advisory Board to help us reach an even greater number of participating students this year,” Leahy said.

-The questions in the 2019 Tennessee Star Constitution Bee will be based on the 2019 edition of The Tennessee Star Guide to the Constitution and the Bill of Rights, which will be available for purchase at a price of $30 on January 1, 2019.
+The questions in the 2020 Tennessee Star Constitution Bee will be based on the 2019 edition of The Star News Digital Media Guide to the Constitution and the Bill of Rights for Secondary School Students, which will be available for purchase at a price of $30 on August 31, 2019.

 “Our guide is written at the level for 11th and 12th grade students who are taking the half semester course in Government, but can also be used as a self-study guide by any student in grades 8 through 12,” Leahy added.